SolUrsi/MV_Final_Project/README.md

 3. __Project Structure__: Ensure your local workspace folder (`gesturebot_ws`) is in the same directory as the `Dockerfile` and `docker-compose.yaml` file.
     * This should already be preset as part of cloning the repository

-4. __Robot__: For physical testing the TurtleBot3 SBC (Single Board Computer), the Raspberry Pi, must be powered on and connected to the same local network as the host machine running this code.
+4. __Robot__: For physical testing the TurtleBot3's SBC (Single Board Computer), the Raspberry Pi 4, must be powered on and connected to the same local network as the host machine running this code.
-    * Ensure ROS2 Humble is installed on the TurtleBot and that the TurtleBot ROS2 envrionments match the Docker Compose envrionments:
+    * Ensure ROS2 Humble is installed on the TurtleBot and that the TurtleBot ROS2 environments match the Docker Compose environments:
         - ROS_DOMAIN_ID=30
         - TURTLEBOT3_MODEL=waffle_pi

-## Setting up TurtleBot3 instructions
+## Setting up TurtleBot3 :robot:

 To control the physical robot, the TurtleBot3's Single Board Computer (SBC) must be configured to receive the commands published by your container.